dangerneck/principal-considerations/README.md

     3. Profiling and watchdog processes for real-time information on status and resource usage.

 9. <a name="Environments">**Environments**</a>
-    1. Configuration is provisioned by environments as necessary
+    1. Required Services such as configuration can be provisioned by environments
     2. No code changes should be required for moving from one evironment to another
-    3. All environments should be as close to equivalent as possible
+    3. Staged environments should be as close to equivalent as possible
-    4. Environments should be entirely isolated from eachother
+    4. Environments should be entirely isolated from eachother, if they are not then they should be considered a single logical environment
+    5. Environments are a major source of erosion, so resource usage and environmental side effects should be monitored and constrained.

 10. <a name="EventingandLogging">**Eventing and Logging**</a>
     1. At some time everything that the application does or has happen to it will be of interest to someone.